 If you know me, then you know how obsessed I am!
 I’ve said it a thousand times, but mason jars are so versatile – you can use them as food storage, gifting, organizing, and decorating.
 Plus, they are really easy to paint and clean, too.

 This particular design adds a beautiful holiday flare to your decor, but you could easily use this for any season.
 Instead of pine needles and pine cones, you could drop in sprigs of lavender, or add soft-colored flowers for a more casual, farmhouse style.

 The burlap ribbon could easily be swapped for something more formal or casual – it all depends on the vibe you are going for!
 Again, that’s why I love mason jars and crafts that let the creator choose the direction of the project.

-Items needed to make your own marbled mason jar:
+Items needed to make your own gold marbled mason jar:

 - Deco Art Americana Chalky Finish Paint in Lace

 - Krylon Shimmer Metallic Spray Paint Gold Shimmer

 - Burlap ribbon